victor3dptz/victor3dptz.github.io/mac/powermac6100/network.md

 ![Logo](/mac/powermac6100/img/10network.gif) This page describes the basics of putting together a small, closed Ethernet LAN wherein Macs and PCs can talk to each other.
 By "closed" I mean that Internet access will still need to be handled via modem at each individual machine.
 The resulting network is suitable for kludged filesharing, a simple intranet, and for multi-player games.
 It will **not** permit true, peer-to-peer networking.

 This page assumes that every machine on the network already has Ethernet installed.
 If your computers don't have Ethernet, they should.
-See my page on [Ethernet hardware](/mac/powermac6100/ethernet.html) for details on how to install Ethernet.

 Macs should be running System 7 or later, and Wintels should be running Windows 95 or 98.